youtous/docker-skeleton-rails/README.md

 - `make create` : Create the Rails application, see "**How to start ?**".
 - `make run` : Start the application in production mode. _(executes migration and database creation if needed)_
 - `make start` : Start the application in development mode.
 The console is detached.
+- `make restart-production` : Restart the application in production mode.
-- `make restart` : Restart the application in production mode.
+- `make restart` : Restart the application in development mode.
 - `make stop` : Stop the application. _(if a pid file exists, deletes it)_
 - `make build` : Build an existing application.
 It will creates if needed the containers, images, network and data volumes.
 - `make app-build` : Execute database creation and migration in the running web container.